scottgriv/Launch-Portals/README.md

     ```js
     export const CONFIG = {
-        localTesting: false, // Set to true to use Netlify's Server Caching
+        localTesting: false, // Set to false to use Netlify's Server Caching
         showPortalIcons: true, // Set to true to show the Portal type icon in the upper left hand corner of the portal
     };
     ```